-Consider the imagery used in this chapter:

-- a) How does the image of the tree's greatness (10-12, 20-22) make you feel about Nebuchadnezzar? - b) How does the image of the tree being chopped down (13-17, 22-23) make you feel about him?
+Consider the imagery used in this chapter: a) How does the image of the tree's greatness (10-12, 20-22) make you feel about Nebuchadnezzar? b) How does the image of the tree being chopped down (13-17, 22-23) make you feel about him?
 How about the comparison to a beast (15-16, 23, 25, 32-33)?
 Read Genesis 1:26-28 which describes God's original design for humans.
 How does this increase our understanding of Nebuchadnezzar's greatness, and his humbling?
+What is the main point of this chapter?
+How does it help the reader understand the hidden reality?
+How does the imagery of this chapter teach the reader this lesson more deeply than by simply telling us "God rules the kingdom of men and gives it to whom he will"?